NetLogo/Fetch-Extension/README.md

 So when we have an asynchronous primitive, like in `fetch:file-async user-file [contents -> show contents]`, that means that `[contents -> show contents]` could first run at any time after that line of code has been executed, and we can't predict it.

 The benefits of this are debatable, but it seems likely that, for most people, the only benefits of using the `async` primitives will be that they work in NetLogo Web.
+(Not that that's a minor thing!)

 ## I tried reading a file, and I got a bunch of gobbledegook back.
-What's up with that?
+Why?

 If you try to read from a source (i.e. file or URL) that can be decoded as UTF-8 (plain text), then the extension will read the source as UTF-8 (plain text).
 If, however, it cannot be decoded as plain text, `fetch` will convert the source to [base64-encoded plain text](https://en.wikipedia.org/wiki/Base64).